senseiji/blog4/_posts/data-engineering/2021-06-14-how-to-switch-career-to-data-engineering.md

 #
 subheadline: "Data Engineering"
 title: "How To Switch Career To Data Engineering"
-teaser: "Are you thinking about **switching your career to Data Engineering?** Are you worried about **‘How to Switch Career to Data Engineering?’**Data Engineering is a field that focuses on designing, developing, and maintaining the infrastructure for d"
+teaser: "Are you thinking about **switching your career to Data Engineering?** Are you worried about **‘How to Switch Career to Data Engineering?’**Data Engineering is a field that focuses on designing, developing, and maintaining the infrastructure for data.
+They build the data architecture for the data scientist to process the data and build models.
+This article is just what you’ve been waiting fo"
 categories:
   - Data Engineering